BYLAWS OF THE AMERICAN NUMISMATIC SOCIETY

 A vacancy in any office caused by death, resignation, removal, disqualification or otherwise, may be filled by the Board of Trustees for the unexpired portion thereof.

 Section 5.
 Chairman of the Board of Trustees

-The Board of Trustees shall elect annually from its members a Chairman who shall preside at all board meetings, and who shall, when so directed by the Board of Trustees, represent the Society in such matters as the Board shall from time to time designate.
+The Board of Trustees shall elect annually from its members a Chairman who shall preside at the Annual Meeting of the Fellows and the Associate Members, and who shall, when so directed by the Board of Trustees, represent the Society in such matters as the Board shall from time to time designate.